treweathers/Calculus/Guides/Sequences_Series.md

 ## 3. The Alternating Series Protocol (AC vs CC)

-Here is the Alternating Series Protocol in a clear list format, designed to avoid LaTeX issues.

----

-## ⚡ The Alternating Series Protocol (AC vs CC)

 If your series is alternating, you must follow this protocol after checking the **Divergence Test** ($\lim_{n\to\infty} a_n \neq 0$ means Divergence):

 ### Step 1: Test for Absolute Convergence (AC)